 Get out in Nature

-No, it's not the warmest.
-Yes, we need to go outside!
+Our bodies and minds are designed to go outside!
 Being outdoors even for an hour can lift your spirits for days.
-Take a simple forest walk, skim stones at the beach or take a trip and explore the great Southern Lands.
+Take a simple forest walk, skim stones at the beach or take a trip and explore the beautiful country we call home.